How to Submit Your Website to Search Engines (Easy Guide 2019)

-But only 10 show up on the first page of Google.
+But only 10 show up on the first page.

 When’s the last time you searched for something and checked the second page?

-Pages that aren’t ranking on the first page of Google receive very little traffic.
+Pages that aren’t ranking on the first page receive very little traffic.
 You really need to be in the top 3 results to capture significant organic traffic for a search term.

-Getting to the first page of Google is one battle.
+Getting to the first page is one battle.
 Climbing the ranks from position #10 to the top 3 positions is another battle.

 Backlinks will still play a role in climbing up the ranks from 10 to the top 3 but it is at this point that on-page SEO factors really begin to matter.